ACM International Conference on AI in Finance (ICAIF-2020)

 - For additional information on formatting, please consult the ACM website.

-Full papers must be submitted through the same site by the paper submission deadline.
 At least one author of each accepted paper is required to attend the conference to present the work.

 ICAIF-2020 will follow a double-blind review process, meaning that the authors’ identities will not be known to the reviewers, and the reviewers’ identities will not be known to the authors.
 Accordingly, submitted papers should not reveal by citation, or other obvious mention of previous work, the identity of the authors.